salilab/imp_spatiotemporal_tutorial/doc/snapshot_assess.md

 print("")
 \endcode

-Plots for determining the sampling precision are shown below. (a) Tests the convergence convergence of the lowest scoring model.
+Plots for determining the sampling precision are shown below. (a) Tests the convergence convergence of the lowest scoring model (`snapshot_1_2min.Top_Score_Conv.pdf`).
 Error bars represent standard deviations of the best scores, estimated by selecting different subsets of models 10 times.
-The light-blue line indicates a lower bound reference on the total score. (b) Tests that the scores of two independently sampled models come from the same distribution.
-The difference between the two distributions, as measured by the KS test statistic (D) and KS test p-value (p) indicates that the difference is both statistically insignificant (p>0.05) and small in magnitude (D<0.3). (c) Determines the structural precision of a snapshot model.
+The light-blue line indicates a lower bound reference on the total score. (b) Tests that the scores of two independently sampled models come from the same distribution (`snapshot_1_2min.Score_Dist.pdf`).
+The difference between the two distributions, as measured by the KS test statistic (D) and KS test p-value (p) indicates that the difference is both statistically insignificant (p>0.05) and small in magnitude (D<0.3). (c) Determines the structural precision of a snapshot model (`snapshot_1_2min.ChiSquare.pdf`).
 RMSD clustering is performed at 1 Å intervals until the clustered population (% clustered) is greater than 80%, and either the χ^2 p-value is greater than 0.05 or Cramer’s V is less than 0.1.
-The sampling precision is indicated by the dashed black line. (d) Populations from sample 1 and sample 2 are shown for each cluster.
+The sampling precision is indicated by the dashed black line. (d) Populations from sample 1 and sample 2 are shown for each cluster (`snapshot_1_2min.Cluster_Population.pdf`).

 \image html Snapshot_Exhaust.png width=1200px

+Further structural analysis can be calculated by using the `cluster.*` files.
+The `cluster.*.{sample}.txt` files contain the model number for the models in that cluster, where `{sample}` indicates which round of sampling the models came from.
+The `cluster.*` folder contains an RMF for centroid model of that cluster, along with the localization densities for each protein.
+The localization densities of each protein from each independent sampling can be compared to ensure independent samplings produce the same results.

 \code{.py}
 # 8 calling extract_exhaust_data